 Cortex Cinnamomi is listed on the World Health Organisation website, described as being used according to ‘folklore’ to treat impotence.
 But they also add the caveat that there’s no clinical data to support this or any other purported benefit.

-According to Chinese medicine websites it’s a potent aid for those who have a low sex drive; it helps build strong internal and physical sexual energy.
-So again, nothing about delaying ejaculation, and more about being a natural Viagra.
+According to Chinese medicine websites, it’s a potent aid for those who have a low sex drive and helps build strong internal and physical sexual energy.
+So again, nothing about delaying ejaculation and more about being some kind of natural Viagra.

 3. Flos Caryophylli – also known as Ding Xiang and Clove